Kurayoshi, a Nostalgic Town Filled with Vigor

 Kurayoshi Utsubuki Festival

 A decorative float parade, mikoshi portable shrine carried by women, gorgeous fireworks and many other fun events will welcome visitors.
-In the Mitsuboshi Dance Festival, 1,500 dancers enjoy dancing all together.
+In the Mitsuboshi Dance Festival, around 1,500 dancers enjoy dancing all together.

 Traditional Crafts of Kurayoshi